MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 \section{MMLandmarks Dataset}

 \dname allows systematic investigation of methods for accurate location prediction using multiple information sources, a capability that current datasets only partially support (see Tab.~\ref{tab:dataset-properties}).
-With more high-resolution satellite images available, cross-view localization becomes a critical step towards unified and globally scalable visual understanding.
-Combining coordinate prediction from geolocalization models with fine-grained retrieval search in designated areas for prediction refinement can be the way to solve two problems: accurate localization and retrieval at a global scale.
+With more high-resolution satellite images, cross-view localization becomes a critical step towards unified and globally scalable visual understanding.
+Combining coordinate prediction from geolocalization models with fine-grained cross-view retrieval in designated areas offers a way to solve two problems: accurate localization and retrieval at a global scale.

-Each data point in \dname is multimodal and exhibits several realistic properties: \textit{Intra-class variability}: The photos collected from Wikimedia Commons inherently contain high variations in lighting conditions, camera angles, and viewpoints, including indoor and outdoor images of the landmarks.
-The images may also depict other elements indirectly related to the landmarks, such as drawings or scanned documents. \textit{Continent scale}: The dataset offers instance-level cross-view images from the United States. \textit{Long-tailed class distribution}: The number of images per landmark and their geographic location vary significantly depending on the popularity of the landmark. \textit{Temporal change}: The aerial imagery of the National Agriculture Imagery Program enables the collection of high-resolution images of landmarks at various timestamps, providing an additional complexity and a natural augmentation to the dataset, which is rarely found in current remote-sensing datasets.
+Each data point (landmark) in \dname has several ground view images and temporal aerial images, a Wikipedia text corpus, and GPS coordinates.
+The dataset exhibits several realistic properties: \textit{Intra-class variability}: The photos collected from Wikimedia Commons inherently contain high variations in lighting conditions, camera angles, and viewpoints, including indoor and outdoor images of the landmarks.
+The images may also depict other elements indirectly related to the landmarks, such as drawings or scanned documents. \textit{Continent scale}: The dataset offers instance-level cross-view images from the United States. \textit{Long-tailed class distribution}: The number of images per landmark and their geographic location vary significantly depending on the popularity of the landmark. \textit{Temporal change}: The aerial imagery of the NAIP enables the collection of high-resolution images of landmarks at various timestamps, providing an additional complexity and a natural augmentation to the dataset, which is rarely found in current remote-sensing datasets.